Funding opportunity

 • the success criteria that will be used for each milestone, detailing the robust Go or No-Go criteria

-To visualise your project plan, you must also provide an embedded legible Gantt chart to support your response that should include project tasks and at least two project Milestones.
-Experimental Medicine projects must include at least two progression milestones which are:
+To support your project plan, you must also provide an embedded legible Gantt chart that should include project tasks and project milestones.
+Experimental medicine projects must include at least two progression milestones which are:

 • major specifically-timed decision points (including the project end goal)

-• defined by SMART success criteria (specific, measurable, achievable, relevant, timely) and, where appropriate, detailed and robust Go/No-Go criteria
+• defined by SMART (specific, measurable, achievable, relevant, timely) success criteria and, where appropriate, detailed and robust Go or No-go criteria

 Within the Approach section we also expect you to outline the proposed methodology and experimental design, including: